-- Check your child's 'Show My Homework' homepage each day to monitor the extended learning set and ensure your child uses the resources to complete the extended learning to the correct standard. - Look at your child's knowledge organiser and support them in learning some of the key knowledge and subject-specific vocabulary. - Encourage your child to send a message on 'Show My Homework' to her teacher if she experiences any problems completing the homework. - If it appears that extended learning is not being set, please contact your child's College Leader.
-This also applies if too much extednded learning is being set. - Take an encouraging interest in the extended learning being completed; help and praise as appropriate. - Ensure that your child takes her extended learning books to school the next day.
+- Check your child's 'Class charts' homepage each day to monitor the extended learning set and ensure your child uses the resources to complete the extended learning to the correct standard. - Look at your child's knowledge organiser and support them in learning some of the key knowledge and subject-specific vocabulary. - Encourage your child to send a message on 'ClassCharts' to her teacher if she experiences any problems completing the homework. - If it appears that extended learning is not being set, please contact your child's College Leader.
+This also applies if too much extended learning is being set. - Take an encouraging interest in the extended learning being completed; help and praise as appropriate. - Ensure that your child takes her extended learning books to school the next day.